Stratford Square Mall: History

-On November 15, 1999, Stratford Square completed a major renovation, remaining open to allow customers to continue shopping throughout the duration of the renovation.
+On November 15, 1999, Stratford Square completed a major renovation while remaining open to allow customers to continue shopping throughout the duration of the renovation.
 Improvements included new flooring throughout the center, a new elevator, additional escalators, enlarged restrooms including two family rooms, comfortable seating areas and an expanded retail area on the lower level.
 A new water display was a major focal point of the revised Festival Court.
 The original water displays next to the food court ran from the second floor to a mezzanine level and then down to the first floor.
 The theater was located behind it on the second and mezzanine levels.
 The water display on the second floor was removed because it was leaking from behind and was deemed too costly to repair.
 Over time, this water display was reduced and then eliminated, being replaced with first a Record Town and then a FYE store.
 Entrances were made more visible with the addition of enhanced signage and lighting, and automatic doors were installed at each mall entrance.

 In December 2000, the Montgomery Ward department store chain announced that they would be closing all of their stores.
 The Stratford Square anchor closed in March 2001.
-Burlington Coat Factory would open in the lower level of the Montgomery Ward anchor in 2002.
-However, the upper level of this anchor would remain unoccupied for the remaining life of the mall.
+In 2002, Burlington Coat Factory opened in the lower level of the former Montgomery Ward anchor.
+While a portion of the upper level of the anchor was walled off, this still remained the largest anchor in the mall.

 New York-based Feldman Mall Properties acquired Stratford Square Mall in early 2005.
 The company renovated the four-screen movie theater into a Cinemark Century Theater, which opened on July 4, 2007 with 16 all-digital screens, a cappuccino bar, marble flooring, and stadium seating.
 After the movie theater renovation, a Red Robin restaurant was added next to the theater in 2008.
 A Steve & Barry's operated at the mall from about 2006 until 2009, until that chain's closure.
 In 2006, Macy's acquired the Marshall Field's anchor after acquiring their parent company, The May Department Stores Company.
 In October 2011, the computerized fountain in the central square next to the food court was replaced by a carousel, which was later relocated to the lower level of the Burlington Coat Factory wing in front of Round One and Finish Line, Inc., then finally removed in its entirety sometime between 2018 and 2019.
 In early 2012, the second floor of the Burlington Coat Factory was closed to customers with the exception of a hallway to the restrooms.